paradiselabs-ai/WebSplat/claudeDev_docs/currentTask.md

 - Ensure the consulting agent can provide progress updates and explain strategies

 ## Urgent Steps (Less than 12 hours)
-1. [x] Rapidly integrate backend with frontend:
+1. [x] Rapidly integrate backend with frontend
-   - Ensure all existing agent communications are preserved
-   - Verify that the consulting agent can properly interact with the user and other agents
-2. [x] Implement additional views in the left pane:
+2. [x] Implement additional views in the left pane
-   a. [x] Monetization view:
-      - Display a list of monetization ideas
-      - Show real-time updates as ideas are refined
-   b. [x] SEO view:
-      - Display key SEO strategies and recommendations
-   c. [x] Other relevant views (UI Design, Analytics, etc.):
-      - Implement basic visualizations for each aspect
-3. [x] Enhance the consultation agent's capabilities:
+3. [x] Enhance the consultation agent's capabilities
-   - Enable progress report generation on user request
-   - Implement functionality to explain specific strategies (e.g., monetization)
-4. [x] Quick UI/UX improvements:
+4. [x] Quick UI/UX improvements
-   - Ensure all toggle buttons for different views are functional
-   - Implement a simple progress visualization for overall project status
-5. [x] Update the frontend to use new backend capabilities:
+5. [x] Update the frontend to use new backend capabilities
-   - Implement functionality to request and display progress reports
-   - Add ability to request and show strategy explanations for different aspects (monetization, SEO, etc.)
+6. [x] Create test files for backend, frontend, and integration testing
-6. [ ] Conduct rapid testing:
+7. [ ] Conduct rapid testing:
+   - Run backend tests
+   - Run frontend tests
+   - Run integration tests
    - Verify all components are working together
    - Test user interactions and agent responses
    - Ensure real-time updates are displayed correctly in all views

 ## Remaining Urgent Tasks
-1. Conduct rapid testing:
-   - Set up a testing environment and create test cases
-   - Verify that all components are working together as expected
-   - Test user interactions and agent responses thoroughly
-   - Ensure real-time updates are displayed correctly in all views
+1. Run all tests and fix any issues:
+   a. [ ] Run backend tests (python tests/test_backend.py)
+   b. [ ] Run frontend tests (python tests/test_frontend.py)
+   c. [ ] Run integration tests (python tests/test_integration.py)
+   d. [ ] Address any failures or errors in the tests
+2. [ ] Perform manual testing to ensure smooth user experience
+3. [ ] Update documentation based on final implementation

 ## Notes
 - DO NOT REMOVE OR ALTER ANY EXISTING FUNCTIONALITY OR CODE